Ruby logging library that provides the ability to add class/module specific filters

 set.

-For our example of a log file recording all :warn
+For our example of a log file recording all :warn and higher messages and an

-messages the configuration would look like this:
+appender emailing all :fatal messages the configuration would look like this:

 Hatchet has the concept of formatters which are classes that receive the level and context of a message and produce a formatted message including the text specified as part of the logging call.